 During the Autumn, we will start to bring together the evidence to begin shaping some recommendations, which we will test and develop with our Expert by Experience board, with the Evidence and Design groups and through continued engagement with children and families and the workforce.

 You refer to the ‘Review team’.
-Who is that and what do they do?
+Who are they and what do they do?

 As the chair of the Review, Josh is supported by a Review secretariat team.
 Most of the team are civil servants from a range of backgrounds and disciplines, including those with experience of working in children’s social care.
+Josh is also supported by Duncan Dunlop whose role in the team is to provide advice, support and challenge across the breadth of the team’s work.
+Duncan is former CEO of Who Cares?
+Scotland (an advocacy and membership organisation for care experienced people based in Scotland) and a former adviser to the New Zealand care review.
 Whilst the Review is sponsored by government, the team is operating independently.

 The team is supported by an Experts by Experience Board.
 Josh has also appointed two advisory groups to bring independent scrutiny, challenge and expertise to the Review.
 You can read more about the Evidence and Design groups here.